RetroDECK/ES-DE/USERGUIDE-DEV.md

 **Video player volume**

 Sets the volume for the video player.
-This applies to both the gamelist views and the video screensaver.
+This applies to the gamelist views, the media viewer and the video screensaver.

 **Play audio for videos in the gamelist view**

 With this turned off, audio won't play for game videos in the gamelists.

+**Play audio for media viewer videos**

+With this turned off, audio won't play for videos displayed using the media viewer.

+**Play audio for screensaver videos**

+With this turned off, audio won't play for videos when using the video screensaver.

 **Enable navigation sounds**